kubernetes/website/content/en/docs/concepts/configuration/overview.md

 ## Container Images

 The [imagePullPolicy](/docs/concepts/containers/images/#updating-images) and the tag of the image affect when the [kubelet](/docs/reference/command-line-tools-reference/kubelet/) attempts to pull the specified image.
+For the most reliable results, always set `imagePullPolicy` explicitly, and do not rely on the default behavior.

 - `imagePullPolicy: IfNotPresent`: the image is pulled only if it is not already present locally.

 - `imagePullPolicy: Always`: every time the kubelet launches a container, the kubelet queries the container image registry to resolve the name to an image digest.
 If the kubelet has a container image with that exact digest cached locally, the kubelet uses its cached image; otherwise, the kubelet downloads (pulls) the image with the resolved digest, and uses that image to launch the container.

-- `imagePullPolicy` is omitted and either the image tag is `:latest` or it is omitted: `Always` is applied.

-- `imagePullPolicy` is omitted and the image tag is present but not `:latest`: `IfNotPresent` is applied.

 - `imagePullPolicy: Never`: the image is assumed to exist locally.
 No attempt is made to pull the image.

+- `imagePullPolicy` is omitted (not recommended):

+   - Either the image tag is `:latest` or it is omitted: the policy is set to `Always`, and will not be updated to `IfNotPresent` even if the image tag is changed.

+   - The image tag is present but not `:latest`: the policy is set to `IfNotPresent`, and will not be updated to `Always` even if the image tag is changed to `:latest`.

 {{< note >}}
 To make sure the container always uses the same version of the image, you can specify its [digest](https://docs.docker.com/engine/reference/commandline/pull/#pull-an-image-by-digest-immutable-identifier); replace `<image-name>:<tag>` with `<image-name>@<digest>` (for example, `image@sha256:45b23dee08af5e43a7fea6c4cf9c25ccf269ee113168c19722f87876677c5cb2`).
 The digest uniquely identifies a specific version of the image, so it is never updated by Kubernetes unless you change the digest value.